 - It is voluntary.
-There is no statutory requirement for service providers to register, but the LCA believes that most responsible service providers will want to do so. - It is progressive.
+There is no statutory requirement for service providers to register, but the Legionella Control Association (LCA formerly the Code of Conduct Association) believes that most responsible service providers will want to do so. - It aims to be inclusive, but minimum entry standards must be met by registrants. - It is progressive.
 (Membership requirements placed on registrants increase annually.) - It is an indication of commitment to good practice in the control of legionella.